 The patient he's visiting is a man – old and withered, with a dozen or so stray strands of greying hair atop his head and gaunt, pulled-back skin with a yellowish tone to it.
 He looks up at me when I push the curtain aside through a pair of foggy brown eyes, and the slightest of smiles tugs at his mouth.

-“This your friend, son?” he asks Daniel – who is seated in one of the flimsy little chairs beside the bed – in a rough, cracked voice that is filled with pain.
+"This your friend, son?" he asks Daniel – who's seated in one of the flimsy little chairs beside the bed – in a rough, cracked voice.
 Daniel pulls a small paper bag out of his backpack and glances up at me, then over to the dying man, nodding in a slight motion.
-I guess I can’t blame him for not caring to correct his relative.
+I guess I can't blame him for not caring to correct his relative.

-“Good,” the man murmurs, and it is clear from the way his gaze has drifted off into the distance that his thoughts have taken him somewhere else; a happier place, I hope.
-“You can’t get by without friends, son.
-Thomas will tell you that.”
+"Good," the man says, and it's clear from the way his gaze has drifted off into the distance that his thoughts have taken him somewhere else.
+"You can't get by without friends, son.
+Thomas will tell you that."

 YOU ARE READING